erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/Additional-materials/Additional-materials-EN.md

 ## Microsoft Office

 - First download this [file](https://drive.google.com/file/d/1st8xVpxtJbe2GVTEZrC_RNumKllR97Hp/view?usp=sharing)

 - Disable Windows Defender

-- Mount iso in explorer
+- Mount iso in explorer and run AUTORUN.exe

-- Run AUTORUN.exe inside ISO
-- Select the language and components you want to install
+- Select the language and components you want to install, then click start

+- Wait for the installation and activation to finish

+- Enable Windows Defender back

--
+- Use Office!